Frequently Asked Questions

 - Game: A Forge game has a unique URL and is how you will interact with your games.
 A game can either represent your entire Foundry server or, if the Game Manager is enabled, be linked to a specific World.

-- Database: Every game needs to keep track of what’s in it, this is saved in the world’s database and makes sure you come back to your game the same way you left it.
+- Database: Every game needs to keep track of what’s in it- this is saved in the world’s database and ensures all changes to a world are maintained.
 The database is saved in your Data storage and has its own quota.

 - Module: A module is Foundry’s terminology for a software add-on that enhances the VTT features.
 There are many modules to choose from.